-Just as charcoal works to control gassy odors, its remedy, Carbo veg, quickly calms gassy stomachs and the accompanying indigestion, bloating, sour belching and heartburn.
-When in a weakened state due to illness or fatigue, it helps alleviate weariness, constipation, headaches, colds and stubborn fitful coughs.
-If the dominant mental state is negative, irritable and indifferent (even just temporarily), Carbo veg may have the fuel to turn things around.
+Do you ever regret eating what you ate an hour or so ago?
+Gassy stomachs and the accompanying indigestion, bloating, sour belching and heartburn symptoms may all find fast relief with Carbo veg.
+When weakened by illness or fatigue, it can help the body relieve symptoms of weariness, constipation, headaches, colds and stubborn fitful coughs.
+If the dominant mental state at the time is negative, irritable and indifferent, this fascinating single remedy may have the fuel to turn things around.

 Carbo veg (vegetable charcoal)